 As the entire purpose of this blog is to help agencies pitch a successful SEO proposal, our team has prepared a Pitch Kit that you can download and use when you’re selling SEO.
 This includes an SEO proposal template that you can customize with your logo, a pitch deck, and a sales guide.
 Click the download link below.

-When you’re creating your SEO proposal, do you jump right into pricing?
+When you make an SEO proposal for your clients, do you jump right into pricing?
 Do you give them a list of recommendations without explaining how and why you came up with them?
 If you’re doing this, you’re doing yourself and your clients a disservice.

 Dana DiTomaso once explained in Moz Whiteboard Friday that clients are more likely to work with an agency that can show them what they’re doing to meet their goals and how each metric and effort will all fit together.
 While it’s an agency’s responsibility to provide the metrics, it’s also part of their work to make sure the clients understand how it’s all going to play together.

 Let me tell you my secret on how to sell SEO using a great proposal.
 I think of developing a proposal as a way of telling a story.
 If you jump right into the packages of your service and the analysis and recommendations part, it’s like skipping the start of the story and diving your client right into the climax.
-You’re losing one of the most important elements of a great pitch: rapport.
+You’re losing one of the most important elements of an effective pitch: rapport.

 In a blog published on HubSpot, it was explained how you’re losing rapport if you lack engagement with your clients.
 Because you’re not genuinely curious about your client, or not paying enough attention to what they want to achieve, they’re less likely to continue the conversation.

-Data is important, but you’re going to lose the interest of your client if you present them with just that — you have to build a story.
+On-page data is important, but you’re going to lose the interest of your client if you present them with just that — you have to build a story with an effective proposal.

 Here’s how you do it.